noahjkrueger/KBMSTR/README.md

         ...
       }
     }

 #### return_to_home
-See ['The "return_to_home" Flag](#the-return_to_home-flag) for explanation.
+See ['The "return_to_home" Flag](#the-return_to_home-flag) for an explanation.
 Boolean.

 #### alt_keys
-This data structure maps a String to String.
-They keys of each is the alternative input for a key (when pressing shift), and the values is the input of the key (not pressing shift).
+This data structure maps a String to a String.
+The keys of each are the alternative input for a key (when pressing shift), and the values is the input of the key (not pressing shift).
 For example:

     "alt_keys": {